Helping Washington Families Deal with Wrongful Death Claims

 - The breach led to the death.
 Most importantly, you must show causation – tying a link between the person’s irresponsible behaviors and your loved one’s death.
 Negligence is not a legal issue if there are no consequences to that negligence.
 If you cannot tie the defendant’s actions to your loved one’s death, you may not have a valid claim.
 Sometimes, it requires proving that your loved one’s death would not have occurred if the defendant had acted differently.

 - The survivors suffered damages.
 This is equally as important as the third requirement.
 Without having any damages, there are no grounds to file a lawsuit.
 You must show that the death led to damages, such as a loss of future income, medical bills, loss of household contributions, etc. Concrete monetary damages are much easier to prove in court than damages like loss of companionship.

 Getting Started Requires the Assistance of an Attorney

 While you may think that you can attempt a wrongful death suit on your own, it is best to allow a wrongful death attorney to step in and handle the legal aspects while you cope with the loss of your loved one.
-The personal injury lawyers at Brett McCandlis Brown, PLLC understand what you are going through and are here to help.
+The personal injury lawyers at Brett McCandlis Brown & Conner, PLLC understand what you are going through and are here to help.
 Let our attorneys seek compensation against the negligent party and hold them accountable for their actions.
 Schedule a free consultation now by calling us toll-free at 800-925-1875, or request your free consultation online.